What does “takusan” mean in Japanese?

 - 山 : a kanji character used to mean ‘mountain‘.
 This can also work as a metaphor for something piled up high.

-From these two kanji characters, we can understand that the kanji expression of “takusan” describes something piled up very high.
-So, the expression is still in line with the meanings.
+From these two kanji characters, we can understand that “takusan” literally describes something piled up very high.
+This literal interpretation is still very close to the actual usages, I think.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “takusan” through the detailed check above.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of “takusan” through the detailed kanji check above.

-Then, let me explain how to use “takusan” through the example sentences below.
+So far, I’ve explained the definition and meanings of “takusan” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to use “takusan”

-kare wa ryokou ni takusan okane wo tsukau – 彼は旅行にたくさんお金を使う (かれはりょこうにたくさんおかねをつかう)
+kanojo wa ryokou ni takusan okane wo tsukau – 彼女は旅行にたくさんお金を使う (かのじょはりょこうにたくさんおかねをつかう)

 Below are the new words used in the example sentence.

-- ni – に : a case particle used after a noun or noun equivalent word to say to which object an action is directed.
-In the example, this is used after “ryokou” to say to indicate the object on which he spends much money.
+- ni – に : a case particle used to say to which object an action is directed.
+In the example, this is used after “ryokou” to indicate the object on which she spends much money.

 - okane – お金 (おかね) : a noun meaning ‘money’ in Japanese.